zkjargon/zkjargon.github.io/definitions/snark.md

 We can write a proof for the statement about the circuit by expressing everything as polynomials and running a [polynomial interactive oracle proof](def:piop).
 This proof can then be made non-interactive by using the [Fiat-Shamir heuristic](def:fiat_shamir), and succinct by using a [polynomial commitment scheme](def:polycommit).

-Note that this description only reflects current popular strategies for SNARKs.
-Other strategies exist and some are yet to be developed.
+Note that this description only reflects current popular strategies for SNARKs as seen in Marlin or PlonK.
+Other strategies have been developed, such as those employed in building STARKs, and some are yet to be discovered.
 ```

 ---